canyon-canyon/multimodal_alignment_figures/README.md

-Updated experimental results for "Understanding the Emergence of Multimodal Alignment"
+Updated experimental results for "Understanding the Emergence of Multimodal Representation Alignment."